kukuu/system-design-architecture/README.md

 ## CloudBees Core

 Is a continuous delivery solution that provides manageability, security, best practices and supports multiple platforms, teams, and geographical locations.
 CloudBees Core on modern cloud platforms provides flexible, governed continuous delivery with the high availability and scalability of Kubernetes.

+CloudBees Core extends Jenkins with functionality that embeds best practices, supports rapid on-boarding, provides tools for easier admin management and is based on an architecture that was built for scalability.
+You get enterprise-level benefits along with the Jenkins automation.

 ## IIFE